Gambling, Guide

 Is Online Roulette Rigged Against Hot Numbers?

-At licensed casinos with audited RNGs, no. The Random Number Generator produces statistically uniform outcomes that are tested by independent labs.
+At licensed casinos with audited RNGs, no. The Random Number Generator produces statistically uniform outcomes tested by independent labs.
 On provably fair crypto platforms like Wolfbet, you can cryptographically verify each individual outcome after the spin.

 What Number Did James Bond Bet?